 The data have identified contaminants of concern.
 A "contaminant of concern" is a contaminant that is sufficiently present in frequency and concentration in the environment to require evaluation for remedial action.
 Not all contaminants identified on the property are contaminants of concern.
 The nature and extent of contamination and environmental media requiring action are summarized below.
 Additionally, the RI Report contains a full discussion of the data.
 The contaminant(s) of concern identified at this site is/are:

-benz(a)anthracene benzo(b)fluoranthene benzo(a)pyrene dibenz[a,h]anthracene indeno(1,2,3-cd)pyrene arsenic lead
+benzo(a)anthracene arsenic benzo(a)pyrene cadmium benzo(b)fluoranthene copper dibenz[a,h]anthracene manganese indeno(1,2,3-CD)pyrene lead

 The contaminant(s) of concern exceed the applicable SCGs for: